-If additional convictions should be garnered before the rehabilitation period has elapsed, the rehabilitation period will be extended accordingly.
+If you get any other convictions before the rehabilitation period has ended, the period will be extended accordingly.
 This means that the Rehabilitation of Offenders Act is more of a boon to those who have minor convictions, or very few of them, since those with a greater number of serious convictions are quite unlikely to benefit from the Act as much or at all.

-The length of the rehabilitation period depends on the length of the sentence handed down for a crime, rather than the crime itself.
-If you were released early on parole from a prison sentence, the length of the rehabilitation period will still depend on the original sentence you were given - for example, if you were sentenced to 8 months in prison, but were released after 4 months, your rehabilitation period would be 4 years, rather than 2 years.
+How long the rehabilitation period will last depends on the length of the sentence handed down for a crime, rather than the crime itself.
+If you were released early on parole from a prison sentence, the length of the rehabilitation period will still depend on the original sentence you were given – for example, if you were sentenced to 8 months in prison, but were released after 4 months, your rehabilitation period would be 4 years, rather than 2 years.

 The rehabilitation period does not being until the of the end of the custodial sentence.

 Custodial sentences lasting over four years never become spent.
 For sentences shorter than this, consult the table below.
 For personal legal advice on driving convictions and all other areas of law, have a look at Instant Law Line – telephone legal advice for a low monthly fee.